scollinselliott/eratosthenes/README.md

 The `gibbs_ad_type()` function takes the following inputs, similar to `gibbs_ad()`, but with some additional fields:

-- `sequences` : A `seqeunces` object, containing relative sequences of contexts or events.
+- `sequences` : A `sequences` object, containing relative sequences of contexts or events.
-- `finds` : Either the `list` object of finds originally used as input to produce `gibbs`, or a `data.frame` of two columns, the first column listing the context and the second the incidence of the id or type in that context.
+- `finds` : Either the `assemblage` object of finds originally used as input to produce `gibbs`, or a `data.frame` of two columns, the first column listing the context and the second the incidence of the id or type in that context.
   - If a find entry contains the expression `"residual = TRUE"`, it indicates that its association with the context should not be taken into account.
 Primarily, this indicates that a finds depositional